CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 > 4 GB for Linux is really a minimum.
 16 GB total system RAM evenly split between Windows and Linux is better.

 You'll also need to choose a Linux distribution and install it.
 [Mint](https://linuxmint.com/) is popular, [Ubuntu](https://www.ubuntu.com/) is user-friendly, [Arch](https://www.archlinux.org/) is low-level.
 There are hundreds of distributions.
-Virtually all of the will work for Lambda School.
+Virtually all of them will work for Lambda School.